In-patient luxury rehab center in Thailand

 Medication-assisted treatment (MAT) is a treatment approach that relies on the use of medications to manage substance use disorders.
 However, MAT is never the sole treatment method for addiction.
 It is used in combination with psychotherapies as an adjunct to a whole-patient approach.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication-assisted treatment can improve patient survival, increase retention in treatment and patient’s ability to gain and maintain employment, and decrease substance abuse or risky activities associated with it.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication-assisted treatment enhances patient survival, treatment retention, and the patient’s capacity to find and keep a job, and decrease substance abuse or the risky activities associated with it.

-Although there is no FDA-approved medication targeted specifically for hallucinogen addiction, healthcare professionals may prescribe certain medications to treat various symptoms.
-Some of the most commonly used medications include benzodiazepines, which reduce anxiety and the sympathomimetic effects of hallucinogens.
+Although there is no FDA-approved medication targeted specifically for hallucinogen addiction, healthcare professionals prescribe certain medications to treat various symptoms.
+The most commonly used medications include benzodiazepines, which reduce anxiety and the sympathomimetic effects of hallucinogens.

 How do Hallucinogens affect behavior?